-Each week, everyone needs to bring their participant's guide because you will be receiving new content each week to add to your guide.
-And you will need that material to follow along in the class.
+Bring your binder because you will be receiving new content each week to add to it, and you will need that material to follow along in the class.
 Then, between classes, you will want to consult Teachable, so that you can access any additional materials and resources or participate in one of the learning exercises.
 Here, you can also find answers to questions from The Parking Lot.

 Concerning attendance, our hope is that, for the ten week duration of each semester, you would make it a priority to be in-person if possible.
-However, if you need to miss a week or have any kind of health complication that would preclude you from attending, we would ask that you download the participant's guide and slides for the week on Teachable and then watch the video posted and answer the subsequent questions.
+However, if you need to miss a week or have any kind of health complication that would preclude you from attending, we would ask that you download the participant guide and slides for the week on Teachable and then watch the video posted and answer the subsequent questions.
 Ultimately, our concern is less about attendance and more about completion.
 We want to make sure you listen to all the lectures and access all of the materials.
 But we also want all of you to be able to interact at your tables each week and have community engagement and interaction.
-That is a non-negotiable for us with NMCU.
-There is a reason you all are at tables rather than in rows or desks.
-We want community.